phlummox-mirrors/curry-tools/README.md

 `verification`:
 This directory contains tools to support the verification of Curry programs, e.g., a translator of Curry programs into Agda.

+`www`:
+This directory contains scripts and executables for the event handler server that is required to execute dynamic web pages implemented with the libraries HTML or WUI.

 `xmldata`:
 This directory contains a tool to generate conversion functions